fboender/scriptform/README.md

 as frontends to scripts.

 ScriptForm takes a JSON file which contains form definitions.
-It then constructs web forms from this JSON and serves these to users.
+It then constructs web forms from this JSON and serves these to users over HTTP.
 The user can select a form and fill it out.
 When the user submits the form, it is validated and the associated script is called.
 Data entered in the form is passed to the script through the environment.

 ### Features